 Evidently six-year-old me was utilising the nascent fundamentals of ergodic literature; the ludic realities of 21st-century life were leaking into my textual practice.
 And don't get me started on the ramifications of a posthuman protagonist that early in the millennium!
 Maybe I just liked mazes and hamsters.

 This was the first ever piece of fiction I wrote, or at least the earliest I can remember writing.
 It might not be evident because most of my published work has been poetry, but fiction was my first love, and it's still a central thrum in my craft.
-I have written many short stories and one novel, and have many ideas for more works of fiction, some of which I am currently working on.
+I have written many short stories and two novel manuscripts, and have many ideas for more works of fiction, some of which I am currently working on.

 If you are keen to hear more about this side of my work, or specific long-form prose projects, please contact me here.